 It is therefore crucial that Boards and executives address Stakeholder Reputation Risk as a strategic issue.

 In my opinion, Stakeholder Reputation Risk is the risk that emerges when the reasonable expectations of stakeholders are not met.

 What are those expectations?
 How do we inform, communicate and engage our stakeholders?

 How can we manage our stakeholders if we do not have a system, a structured approach to managing the web of relationships with a diverse group of stakeholders?

 Effective Stakeholder Management is critical to achieving not only a formidable reputation but key to the delivery of the strategic plan objectives.

 Organisations need support from stakeholders, and building effective relationships with a dynamic range of stakeholders is not only crucial but a daunting task.

-Footnote: I will facilitate my new Stakeholder Reputation Risk Management Master Class from the 22nd – 23rd February 2021 online using Microsoft teams.
+Footnote: I facilitate Stakeholder Reputation Risk Management Master Classes in-house, at selected venues or online using Microsoft Teams.

 This intensive 2-day training provides delegates with a deep dive into Stakeholder Management and its impact on Corporate Reputation and Reputation Risk.

-This online training seminar incorporates best practices from both my Stakeholder Reputation Management and Reputation Risk Mitigation courses and best practices from Crisis management inc. how to deal with conflict and adversaries like activists all rolled into one.
+The training incorporates best practices from both my Stakeholder Reputation Management and Reputation Risk Mitigation courses and best practices from Crisis management inc. how to deal with conflict and adversaries like activists all rolled into one.